Long-term Care Insurance

 LifeSecure will offer a new product series in the summer of 2018.
 Eligible employees will receive communications about the reduced underwritten offer.
 Employees who are not new hires can apply with full underwriting when the new product series is available.

 What is the Long-term Care Insurance Program All About?

-As you get older, it becomes more likely that you or a dependent will need help with everyday tasks like, bathing, dressing, and eating.
+As you get older, it's more likely that you or a dependent will need help with everyday tasks such as bathing, dressing, and eating.
 70% of people 65 or older can expect to use some form of long-term care during their lives.

 Medicaid and Medicare pay for many services, but they are not designed to cover long-term care.
-Long-term care insurance fills the gap by paying for care that you need when you cannot safely care for yourself, whether that care is received at home, in the community, or in a nursing home.
+Long-term care insurance fills the gap by paying for care that you need when you cannot safely care for yourself.
+That care may be received at home, in the community, or in a nursing home.

 Long-term care insurance is designed to protect your retirement assets.
 Without long-term care insurance you would have to pay for needed care out of your savings.
 For most of us, that would mean tapping into retirement plans, IRAs, or other savings.